 Following the shooting at Stoneman Douglas High School in Parkland, Florida, we posted this blog about supporting youth who want to be more active in supporting policy change in their communities:

 If you find yourself or someone you know in need of additional support during this difficult time contact:

 - National Alliance for Grieving Children: Find grief support and resources in your area on their website

 - SAMHSA’s Disaster Distress Helpline: 1-800-985-5990: 24/7, 365-day-a-year, national hotline dedicated to providing immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster

-- Crisis Text Line: text “club” to 741741: 24/7, 365 day-a-year, national text line dedicated to providing immediate crisis text support for people who are experiencing emotional distress
+- 988 Suicide & Crisis Lifeline: call or text 988 for 24/7, 365 day-a-year, national text line dedicated to providing immediate crisis text support for people who are experiencing emotional distress.

 - Mental Health America: Find services and support in your area, learn about more about mental health and wellness on their website.